 Most of the caddie programs in SE Wisconsin are located at private courses, but it’s public golf facilities that are home to a novel, innovative program aimed at mentoring youth and strengthening the institution of caddying.

 This year, the Caddie & Leadership Academy of SE WI will offer two locations.
-We are pleased to announce that we have reached an agreement with Milwaukee County to host an academy at Brown Deer Park Golf Course.
-In Kenosha, we are moving our academy to a new and larger venue, Brighton Dale Golf Links.
-Brighton Dale offers an amazing 45 holes of Championship Golf, and what better way to experience these wonderful facilities than with a caddie.
+Our Milwaukee location will again be Brown Deer Park Golf course.
+In Racine/Kenosha, we are moving our academy to a new location, Meadowbrook CC.
+What better way to experience these wonderful facilities than with a caddie!
 The Caddie Academy will again encourage the use of caddies through a unique incentive — paying the caddie’s base fee through educational grants.
 The only out-of-pocket cost for a golfer could be an optional tip.

 Brown Deer Golf Course in Milwaukee is the “jewel in the crown” of municipal golf facilities in Milwaukee.
 It offers an 18 hole championship golf course that served as a host for the long running PGA Tour’s Greater Milwaukee Open.
-Kenosha County’s Brighton Dale Links golf courses are skillfully carved from a spectacular natural setting.
-The excitement and challenge of golfing Brighton Dale’s mature, tree-lined courses is enhanced by the majestic surrounding.
-All 45 holes offer distinctive variances featuring: wetlands, mature deciduous trees, cathedral pines, numerous bunkers and hilly terrain along with well-manicured playing conditions.
-Both Brown Deer and Brighton Dale are well worth the short drive to great golf and a complimentary caddie!!!
+Brown Deer and Meadowbrook are well worth the short drive to great golf and a complimentary caddie!!!

 This caddie program is designed to provide young men and women the opportunity to learn life lessons through exposure to the game of golf — valuing a strong work ethic, social interaction and perseverance.
 In addition, the Academy will help the WSGA and Western Golf Association identify potential candidates for the Evans Caddie Scholarship program.